 Rare Book Collection

 The Rare Book Collection contains items published before 1900 and items that have intrinsic value such as limited editions or copies inscribed by the author.
 Topics include horticulture, architecture, and French literature and history.
 All holdings are listed in the Library Catalog and identified by the designation "Rare Book Room."
-A fully searchable list of the Rare Book Collection can be found on the Library website.
+A fully searchable list of the rare books can be found under the Rare Book Collection.